 - Time period length

-- Average Handling Time (AHT) per call or contact
+- Average handling time per call or contact

-- Defined service level (% answered in target answer time)
+- Defined service level (% answered within target answer time)

 - Target answer time